dmnfarrell/dmnfarrell.github.io/_posts/2024-03-22-bacterial-species-phylogeny.markdown

 ### Aside: FastANI

-You can also use fastaANI to get a distance measure between genomes that also doesn't use alignments.
+You can also use fastaANI to get a similarity (identity) measure between genomes.
+This also doesn't use alignments.
 However it will not return values for genomes with <80% similarity, so should generally be used for fairly similar species or within species comparisons.
 To use this for many to many comparisons you make a list of all the fasta files in identical two seperate files, then supply these at the command line as follows:

 ```
 fastANI --ql query1.txt --rl query2.txt -o fastani.out -t 8 --matrix